rails/rails/guides/source/testing.md

 | `rake test:all:db`      | Runs all tests quickly by merging all types and resetting db |

-Brief Note About `MiniTest`
+Brief Note About `Minitest`
 -----------------------------

 Ruby ships with a vast Standard Library for all common use-cases including testing.
-Ruby 1.8 provided `Test::Unit`, a framework for unit testing in Ruby.
-All the basic assertions discussed above are actually defined in `Test::Unit::Assertions`.
-The class `ActiveSupport::TestCase` which we have been using in our unit and functional tests extends `Test::Unit::TestCase`, allowing us to use all of the basic assertions in our tests.
+Since version 1.9, Ruby provides `Minitest`, a framework for testing.
+All the basic assertions such as `assert_equal` discussed above are actually defined in `Minitest::Assertions`.
+The classes `ActiveSupport::TestCase`, `ActionController::TestCase`, `ActionMailer::TestCase`, `ActionView::TestCase` and `ActionDispatch::IntegrationTest` - which we have been inheriting in our test classes - include `Minitest::Assertions`, allowing us to use all of the basic assertions in our tests.

-Ruby 1.9 introduced `MiniTest`, an updated version of `Test::Unit` which provides a backwards compatible API for `Test::Unit`.
-You could also use `MiniTest` in Ruby 1.8 by installing the `minitest` gem.

-NOTE: For more information on `Test::Unit`, refer to [test/unit Documentation](http://ruby-doc.org/stdlib/libdoc/test/unit/rdoc/)
+NOTE: For more information on `Minitest`, refer to [Minitest](http://ruby-doc.org/stdlib-2.1.0/libdoc/minitest/rdoc/MiniTest.html)
-For more information on `MiniTest`, refer to [Minitest](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/minitest/unit/rdoc/)

 Setup and Teardown
 ------------------